MayaKatan/QueenB-Hackathon-2025-Team-1/README.md

-# Frind-LI – QueenB Hackathon Project🦕👑
+# Friend-LI – QueenB Hackathon Project🦕👑

 This project was developed as part of the QueenB Hackathon, which marked the end of a year-long program where middle school girls learned how to build websites and explore the world of technology.